-The prize will be awarded to the best solution(s) for implementing an EU developed and manufactured reusable 1st stage using green propulsion for its microlauncher solution launched from EU territory.
+The prize will be awarded to the best solution(s) for implementing an EU developed and manufactured fully or partially reusable microlauncher solutions using green propulsion and launched from EU territory.
 The awarding of the prize is expected to leverage more private investment capital to the contestants.